dlpy19/face_clipping_based_on_YOLO_v3/README.md

 # YOLO-v3 Face detection.
 This code is used for detecting and clipping human faces in batch of images and save the clipped faces in a separate folder for other usage.
-It also resise the clipped faces with respict to ratio to a custom size.
+# It also resize the clipped faces with respict to ratio to a custom size.

-#This code is modified fro the original repository of  https://github.com/sthanhng.
+#This code is modified from the original repository of  https://github.com/sthanhng.
+ Credet and thanks to Thanh Nguyen, 2018

 ## Getting started